Unemployed · Laid Off · Job Transition

 At some point the job search stops being about jobs.

-Job Hunters Anonymous is a 16-week journal for staying grounded while you search.
+Job Hunters Anonymous is a 16-week workbook for staying grounded while you search.
 Not another resume checklist.
 Just structure, reflection, and a little sanity.

-Job Hunters Anonymous journal on a desk with coffee and notebook
+Job Hunters Anonymous workbook on a desk with coffee and notebook

 nobody warns you about the weird part